 Grain/Texture: Fine texture and a straight or slightly interlocked grain.

 Rot Resistance: Non-durable; poor resistance to decay or insect attack.
 Good acid resistance.

 Workability: Takes glue and finishes well.
-Has a slight blunting effect on cutting edges and tools due to a moderate silica content (.25%).
+Has a slight blunting effect on cutting edges and tools due to a moderate silica content (about .25%).

 Odor: Has an unpleasant odor when freshly cut.

 Pricing/Availability: Seldom available in North America.
-Price should be moderate when compared to other imported lumber.
+Prices should be moderate when compared to other imported lumber.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
 It is listed as vulnerable (both Mitragyna ledermannii and M. stipulosa) due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.

 Common Uses: A general-purpose lumber used for furniture, interior millwork, plywood, and flooring.